-Construction of the new box culvert will impact less than 0.1 acre of waters of the United States.
-Construction should be allowed under the terms of a Nationwide Permit 14 for Linear Transportation Projects as defined in the Federal Register 82(4):1860-2008.
+There will be no wetland impacts due to construction activities and impacts to waters of the United States are estimated to be less than 0.1 acre.
+Construction of this project should be covered under the terms of a Nationwide Permit 14 for Linear Transportation Projects as defined in the Federal Register 82 (4):1860-2008.